iabobrova/thesisLMR/README.md

 # thesisLMR
-Mathematica-files related to my thesis.
+Mathematica-files related to the thesis.